catherinevee/tfm-azure-multitier/README.md

 See [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes.

 ### Version 1.0.0
-- Initial release
+- Initial release of tfm-azure-dmz module
-- Multi-tier architecture support
+- Multi-tier architecture with web, application, and database tiers
-- Load balancer integration
+- Load balancer integration for web and application tiers
-- Application gateway support
+- Application Gateway with advanced features
-- Network security group configuration
+- Network Security Groups with tier-specific rules
+- Route tables for custom routing scenarios
-- Bastion host integration
+- Bastion host for secure access
+- Network Watcher for monitoring and diagnostics
-- Comprehensive documentation and examples
+- Comprehensive input validation and error handling
-- Testing framework implementation
+- Testing framework with native Terraform tests
+- Complete documentation and examples